1587/speaking-exam/00-part3.md

 because it is very convenient.

 Yes ,I will.
-because There are many bus stations around my home, I can take a bus go to anywhere. usually, bus tickets are very cheap, I can save[seɪv] much money.
+because There are many bus stations around my home, I can take a bus to go to anywhere. usually, the price of bus tickets is very cheap, I can save[seɪv] much money.
 Also, Taking bus will protect the environment and Reduce the risk of traffic jams.
 ```